psnider/obsolete-setup-mean-ts/README.md

 **Dependencies**: No dependencies.
 You may set up Atom whenever you like.
 Download from [https://atom.io/](https://atom.io/)

 Complete the install by unzipping the archive, and dragging the Atom application into your Applications folder.
-Run Atom and set it to remain in you dock.
+Run Atom and set it to remain in your dock.

 ### Install TypeScript support

 From within Atom, search for the *atom-typescript* add-on, and install it.
+From Settings (⌘,), under Packages, search for *atom-typescript*.
+Find it in the results, and install it.

 ### Configure so tabs are set to 4 spaces for all text files.